sgbasaraner/xamarin-docs.tr-tr/docs/essentials/geolocation.md

 ## <a name="geolocation-accuracy"></a>Coğrafi konuma doğruluğu

-Aşağıdaki tabloda her platform doğruluğu özetlenmektedir
+Aşağıdaki tabloda, her platform doğruluğu özetlenmektedir:

 ### <a name="lowest"></a>En düşük